sneha1803/hotelbookingoptimizing/README.md

 ![image](https://github.com/user-attachments/assets/d2a68c64-8aeb-476c-89e4-304d08ccadac)

 ## Actionable Insights
--  While city hotels adeptly adjust their prices in response to demand, resort hotels must embrace dynamic pricing strategies to significantly boost their revenue
+-  While city hotels adeptly adjust their prices in response to demand, Resort Hotels must embrace dynamic pricing strategies to significantly boost their revenue

+-  For our Resort Hotels, given our current occupancy rate of just 23.78%, we have a prime opportunity to position our hotel as the go-to choice for last-minute bookings, especially considering our tourist-friendly locations

 -  Targeted incentives for the top 5 agents and companies, such as exclusive offers on hotel services and dining, can stimulate bookings and enhance customer satisfaction.

--  Over the years, we’ve observed that the average daily rate of a room has surged by more than 30%, while occupancy rates have impressively climbed by 36%.

--  The cost difference between a cancelled and a successful room booking is approximately $10 during January, March, May, and November.

--  With a current occupancy rate of 62% and agents driving 72% of bookings, diversifying market segments could increase occpuancy & spur further growth.
+-  With a current occupancy rate of 62% and agents driving 72% of revenue, diversifying market segments could increase occpuancy & spur further growth.

-- When it comes to reservations, cancelled ones tend to linger on waiting lists significantly longer than non-cancelled reservations.
-On average, cancelled reservations spend approximately 2.3 times more time waiting.
-We need to streamline booking processes, to avoid such long waits.
+- In city hotels, cancelled reservations tend to remain on waiting lists much longer than those that are not cancelled.
+On average, they spend about 2.3 times more time waiting.
+To reduce these extended wait times, we need to streamline the booking processes in city hotels.

-- Among the various room types, Room Type A stands out with a cancellation rate of 44%.
-Out of the 74,000 bookings made for this room type, approximately 32,000 were cancelled
+- At City Hotel, Room Type A has an exceptionally high cancellation rate of 87.4%.
+Out of the 30K bookings made, over 26K were cancelled.